kcheth/simple-webapp-flask/README.md

 - Copy app.py or download it from source repository
 - Configure database credentials and parameters
+Create a folder /opt/app.py and copy the code in app.py file in this repo to this file

 ## 3. Start Web Server

 Start web server
+cd /opt and run the below command
     FLASK_APP=app.py flask run --host=0.0.0.0

 ## 4. Test